uma-pi1/desq/README.md

 case=[case] \
 algorithm=[algorithm]
 ```
 The path specified by `input` should contain a [`DesqDataset`](src/main/scala/de/uni_mannheim/desq/mining/spark/DesqDataset.scala).
-The `case` option gives quick access to pattern expressions used in the thesis:
+There are pointers on how to create a `DesqDataset` in [`DesqBuilderExample.scala`](src/main/scala/de/uni_mannheim/desq/examples/spark/DesqBuilderExample.scala)  The `case` option gives quick access to pattern expressions used in the thesis:
 * `Thesis`: the running example in the thesis
 * `A1`, `A2`, `A3`, `A4`, `N1`, `N2`, `N3`, `N4`, and `N5` all with pre-defined sigma-values as given in the thesis.
 * `L-sigma-gamma-lambda`: LASH-style constraints - maximum gap constraint *gamma*, maximum length constraint *lambda*, and every match item is generalized